 A ratio that already links the slopes to Khafre's pyramid and a π circle to a φ circle.

-The use of the heights between 139m and 146.6m are equal to Khufu's pyramid shaft width, with the height 146.472m equal to zero in a triangle ratio.
+The heights between 139 m and 146.6 m are equal to Khufu's pyramid shaft width, with the height of 146.472 m equal to zero in a triangular ratio.

-For the base × √φ to equal height, the slope would be 0.04° less.
+For the base × √φ to equal the height, the slope would need to be 0.04° less.

 51.827−51.867=0.04°

-This would affect the connections between the slopes and, at slope length, would be 13 cms less.
+This would affect the connections between the slopes and, at the slope length, would be 13 cm less.

-This is not the only pyramid that doesn't have a peak and so there could be two different answers with a possibility of Khufu's being constructed without a peak.
+This is not the only pyramid that lacks a peak, so there could be two different answers, with the possibility of Khufu's being constructed without a peak.

-(The use of π in these suggests half a circle, and 2π suggests a 360° circle, but the errors double in size.
-Different heights are included).
+(The use of π in these suggests a semicircle, and 2π suggests a 360° circle, but the errors double in size.
+Different heights are included.)

 Khafre